AGENCY ADVICE: REASONS FOR SELLING YOUR AGENCY? #ASKSWENK EP 22

 Considering selling your agency?
 In this episode, I share my agency advice on why I got into the agency business, why I got out and reasons you should consider when looking to sell yours.

 - The big reason why I got into the agency business.

 - 3 reasons why I got out of the agency business.

 - 2 tips to consider if/when you decide to sell your agency.

-One of my subscribers, Jonathan, wrote in asking why I chose to sell my digital agency after 12 years running it.
+One of my subscribers, Jonathan, wrote in asking for my agency advice focusing on why I chose to sell my digital agency after 12 years running it.
 Jonathan explained that he is a brand owner running a business with physical products.
 He says his current business has high overhead and his cash is tied up in inventory.
 He’d like to start moonlighting as a consultant because he thinks the agency side looks alot more glamorous with higher margins and healthy cash flow.
 He asks: